 Massive Parallel Processing (MPP) engines leverage various core machines to offer outstanding performances.

 We have seen all the uses of Hadoop in BI architecture and upgraded our DWH database technology to leverage all our optimizations.
 Now, there are some experts like Cubix to help you with your Big Data Projects.They can analyze your BI architecture to find if you require to upgrade to BI with Big Data.

 It helps you to define your Big Data strategy and determine Big Data use cases.
-Experts implement Big Data Services and Solutions, such as BI with Big Data architectures tuned for your organization.
+Experts implement Big Data Services and business intelligence development agency, such as BI with Big Data architectures tuned for your organization.

 Establish the potential of Big Data in your company via Big Data PoCs.The dive into the Big Data landscape and work together to determine the company's most suitable technology matrix.